Billion-Scale Graph Foundation Models: Neural Scaling Laws

 where $L_{\infty}$ is the irreducible loss floor.
 Here, $N_c$ and $D_c$ are normalization constants that characterize the model and data scales at which the corresponding terms begin to dominate the loss, and are estimated by fitting the scaling law to empirical performance curves.
 Overall, we fit five parameters: the irreducible loss floor \(L_\infty\), the normalization constants \(N_c\) and \(D_c\), and the scaling exponents \(\alpha_N\) and \(\alpha_D\).
 Therefore, we demonstrate that with only $5$ parameters, the scaling law effectively models the validation loss across multiple orders of magnitude in both model size and dataset size.

 We fit scaling behavior using logarithmically spaced data sizes with $\Delta \log_{10} D \approx 0.5$, and model sizes with $\Delta \log_{10} N \approx 0.45$, providing sufficient resolution to reliably estimate scaling exponents across regimes.
-We consider nine model sizes spanning four orders of magnitude: , and eight data sizes spanning five orders of magnitude:
+We consider nine model sizes spanning four orders of magnitude from $10^6$ to $4 \times 10^9$ parameters, and eight data sizes spanning five orders of magnitude from $3 \times 10^5$ to $10^9$ supervision edges.
+The data we use is the enterprise data from \Cref{sec:evaluation}.

-The data is sampled from a graph with ${\sim}50$ billion nodes and edges, with $12$ node types and $20$ relation types, including financial, social, business, infra, and more.
-Each node type is associated with its own features.
 For each $(N,D)$ configuration, we train a \method{} Transformer using the complete \method{} recipe.
 We use four learning rates optimize with a sufficient number of epochs as done in \cite{kaplan2020scaling}.
 We evaluate the loss on a fixed holdout set of approximately $6$ million edges, drawn from a connected component that is not part of the training data.
 Each training step processes a batch of $1024$ supervised edges.
 For a given data size $D$, we define one epoch as a single pass over the $D$ distinct training edges, corresponding to $\lceil D / 1024 \rceil$ optimization steps.
 Learning-rate schedules are parameterized by the total number of training steps for each run, with a warmup phase ($1$--$3\%$ of steps) as in~\cite{hoffmann2022training}.
-The model and neighborhoods definitions are the same as in \Cref{sec:evaluation}.
+The model and neighborhoods definitions are the same as in \Cref{sec:evaluation}. \textbf{Results.} \Cref{fig:scaling_laws_data} shows that the loss $L(N, D)$ varies predictably with the dataset size D and model size N according to \Cref{eq:scaling}.
+This figure reveals both data- and model-bottlenecks: beyond a certain point, increasing \(D\) at fixed \(N\) yields negligible improvements in loss, and likewise increasing \(N\) at fixed \(D\) eventually provides little benefit.
+These results show that continued loss reductions require scaling data and model capacity together.
+The test loss $L(\cdot)$ of a \method{} Transformer can be predicted using a power-law when performance is limited by $N$ or $D$.
+For models with a limited number of parameters, trained to convergence on sufficiently large datasets: \( L(N) = \left(\frac{N_c}{N}\right)^{\alpha_N}, \alpha_N \approx 0.703, N_c \approx 2.1 \times 10^{4}. \) For large enough models trained with a limited dataset size: \( L(D) = \left(\frac{D_c}{D}\right)^{\alpha_D}, \alpha_D \approx 0.188, D_c \approx 4.7. \) We also observe that larger GFMs attain a given test loss using fewer training examples than smaller models.